googleapis/google-cloud-java/generation/new_client/README.md

   --requires-billing=true \
   --distribution-name="com.google.maps:google-maps-routing"
 ```
+### Example with duplicate api_short_name

+Let's say you get a new library request where the Cloud Drop value for `api_short_name` is `maps-routing`.

-If `maps-routing` was already in use by an existing client library as an `api_shortname`, you
+You discover that `maps-routing` is already in use by an existing client library!

-would determine a unique `destination_name` for the new library's subdirectory as well as a unique `distribution_name` for the artifact to be published (confirm with the service team).
+You need to determine a unique `destination_name` for the new library's subdirectory as well as a unique `distribution_name` for the artifact to be published (confirm these values with the service team on the buganizer ticket before proceeding).

+There is no hard and fast rule for determining a unique name, so some discussion will be necessary.

-Let's say `maps-routing-gps` is the unique subdirectory and artifact name that has been decided
+Let's say that after some discussion, `maps-routing-gps` is selected as a suitable unique subdirectory name and artifact name.

 You would then use the following command:
 ```
 ~/google-cloud-java$ python3.9 generation/new_client/new-client.py generate \